Florida Man Accused of Killing Pedestrian Arrested for DUI

 An Experienced Car Accident Attorney Can Help

 A Florida attorney experienced in personal injuries caused by drunk driving can determine what the best course of action for your situation will be.
-Our attorneys at the Leifer Law Firm have years of experience ensuring our clients’ rights are protected and they get the compensation that they are entitled to.
+Our attorneys at Leifer & Ramirez have years of experience ensuring our clients’ rights are protected and they get the compensation that they are entitled to.
 Contact us at one of our Florida locations today.